 Finding the Best Places to Retire Since 2006!

-A Weathered Town with an "Old Salt" Ambiance, Waldport is Nestled Between Water and Wilderness
+A Weathered, Comfortable Town with "Old Salt" Character, Waldport is Nestled Between Water and Wilderness

 on the Beautiful Oregon Coast

 The motto of this this "old salt" seaside town is "where the forest meets the sea," and it is easy to understand why.
 Waldport is tucked along peaceful Alsea River Bay on Oregon's mid-coast, far from big city hassles, and is just minutes away from the 630,000-acre Siuslaw National Forest.

 The town's most recognizable landmark is the Alsea Bay Bridge, which spans the bay.
 The bridge has an interpretive center, guided walks and clamming demonstrations (because clamming and crabbing are particularly popular here).
 The Port of Alsea features boat moorage and a crabbing float, and the city has a free crabbing dock on the river.
 Small pleasure craft and commercial boats bob in the small harbor.
 The Waldport Community Center hosts a Wednesday Farmers' and Crafters' Market, and the Green Bike Co-op maintains a fleet of community-share bikes.
 The Kayak Shack, a project of the local high school, offers tours of the bay and Lint Slough Reservoir.
 Residents also enjoy whale watching, tide pool investigating and golfing on the town's nine hole course.